ahw/vim-hooks/README.md

 Global VimHooks
 ---------------
+_A note on notation: I'm using the UNIX-style convention of enclosing optional parts of a pattern in square brackets and representing "blobs" with `*`.
+The `.` should be taken literally._

-The format of global VimHook filenames is `[.sortkey].eventname.vimhook`, where `sortkey` is optional and can be whatever integer you want and `eventname` is any valid Vim `autocmd` event (case-insensitive).
-The filename must end in `.vimhook` (for now anyway; I'm considering changing the naming convention to accomodate some other use cases).
+The format of global VimHook filenames is `[.sortkey].eventname.vimhook[.*]`, where `sortkey` is optional and can be whatever integer you want and `eventname` is any valid Vim `autocmd` event (case-insensitive).
+You are free to add any arbitrary stuff to the end of the filename, though I think it looks clean if you simply add the normal extension corresponding to the language your script is in and leave it at that.

 If you would like to have multiple scripts reacting to the same `eventname` simply name the files using a different `sortkey` for each.
 When there are multiple VimHook scripts with the same `eventname` they will be executed serially according to the lexographic ordering of their filenames.
-Thus, you can choose your `sortkey`s strategically if you have several scripts which need to run in a specific order (for example, `000.bufwritepost.vimhook`, `100.bufwritepost.vimhook`).
+Thus, you can choose your `sortkey`s strategically if you have several scripts which need to run in a specific order (for example, `000.bufwritepost.vimhook.sh`, `100.bufwritepost.vimhook.sh`).

 Extension-specific VimHooks
 --------------------------
-The format of extension-specific VimHook filenames is `[.sortkey].eventname.ext.vimhook`, where `sortkey` is optional and can be whatever integer you want, `eventname` is any valid Vim `autocmd` event (case-insensitive), and `ext` is whatever filename extension you want to react to.
+The format of extension-specific VimHook filenames is `[.sortkey].eventname.ext.vimhook[.*]`, where `sortkey` is optional and can be whatever integer you want, `eventname` is any valid Vim `autocmd` event (case-insensitive), and `ext` is whatever filename extension you want to react to.
 For example, `.bufwritepost.scss.vimhook` will only be executed